What happens after you’ve notified us

 - stop the accounts to debits

-- cancel any direct debits, periodical payments, or other regular payments
+- cancel any direct debits or other recurring payments between NAB accounts

 - cancel all credit and debit cards (including any cards held by secondary cardholders)